zylon-ai/private-gpt/README.md

 # privateGPT
-Ask questions to your documents without an internet connection, using the power of LLMs.
-100% private, no data leaves your execution environment at any point.
+Ask questions about your documents without an internet connection, using the power of LLMs.
+100% private; no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!

 Built with [LangChain](https://github.com/hwchase17/langchain) and [GPT4All](https://github.com/nomic-ai/gpt4all)